aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_mkseltext.md

 ## MKSelText                --  select arbitrary regions of text

 ## Desc
-select arbitrary regions of text
+* select contiguous region or discontiguous regions of text

 ## See also
 * __blank__